couchbaselabs/couchbeans/README.md

 - All beans marked with `@Local` annotation

 Local beans are not stored on the cluster and are processed locally on the node.
-Local beans can still be linked to other beans but these links will not appear on any other nodes.
+Local beans can still be linked to other beans but these links will not appear on any other nodes and will not survive a node restart.
 Local beans are always present in all bean update/creation contexts that are being handled on the node.

 ### Internal beans